Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzNetworkWatcherConfigFlowLog.md

 ## DESCRIPTION
 The Set-AzNetworkWatcherConfigFlowLog configures flow logging for a target resource.
-Properties to configure include: whether or not flow logging is enabled for the resource provided, the configured storage account to send logs, the flow logging format and the retention policy for the logs.
+Properties to configure include: whether or not flow logging is enabled for the resource provided, the configured storage account to send logs, the flow logging format, and the retention policy for the logs.
 Currently Network Security Groups are supported for flow logging.

 ## EXAMPLES